sergey-nechaev/devdocs/test/js/jasmine.md

 ---
 group: testing
 title: JavaScript unit testing with Jasmine
-redirect_from: /guides/v2.1/extension-dev-guide/test/test_js-unit.html
 functional_areas:
   - Testing
   - test
 ---

 Magento uses a custom [Grunt] task named `spec` to run Jasmine tests.
-The task collects the tests from `<magento_root_dir>dev/tests/js/jasmine/tests` and can be run for a [theme](https://glossary.magento.com/theme).
+The task collects the tests from `<magento_root_dir>dev/tests/js/jasmine/tests` and can be run for all tests, a theme, or a single test.

 ## Prepare environment